nickyhelol/RecipeRescue/README.md

 # Recipe Rescue
-A recipe sharing application which is designed to encourage people to share their own recipes and get some rewards back.
-It aims to build a food social community.
+A food recipe application which is designed to allow users to save the recipes into different collections and add ingredients to the shopping cart.

 ## Demo
 Click the video below